 This course introduces students to the fundamentals of sound recording/music production techniques and using the medium of sound as a creative form.
 Students will be introduced to recording techniques through lectures, hands-on exercises, and critical listening sessions.
 We will cover basic sound acoustics, spot and stereo microphone techniques, field recording techniques, signal flow, audio processing, and creative and unconventional music recording techniques.
 We will analyze productions by various artists including but not limited to the Beatles, Motown artists, Betty Davis, Radiohead, Prince, Fever Ray, Erykah Badu, Esperanza Spalding, and Janelle Monáe.
 We will focus on learning how to work with the DAW (Digital Audio Workstation) in post-production and editing as a creative tool.
 This course will also introduce the basic fundamentals of mixing techniques.

-Note: Students who have previously taken “Introduction to Sound Recording & Mixing” will not be permitted to take this class.
+Students who have previously taken “Introduction to Recording” will not be permitted to take this class.

 The main objectives of the course are:

 - To learn fundamental studio and field recording practices and basic mixing skills.

 - To study basic acoustics and microphone techniques.

 - To practice a variety of commonly used production techniques utilized in popular recordings.

 - To create pieces that utilize recording techniques as creative applications.